voyagermesh/voyager/docs/user-guide/ingress/tls.md

 - port 80: This is used by `spec.rules[1]`.
 Passes traffic to pods behind test-server:80. __Uses no TLS__, even though `spec.TLS` has a matching host.
 This is because `http.noTLS` is set to true for this rule.

-- port 7878: Passes traffic to pods behind tcp-service:50077.
+- port 7878: This is used by `spec.rules[2]`.
+Passes traffic to pods behind tcp-service:50077.
 Uses TLS, since `spec.TLS` has a matching host.

-- port 7880: Passes traffic to pods behind tcp-service:50077. __Uses no TLS__, even though `spec.TLS` has a matching host.
+- port 7880: This is used by `spec.rules[3]`.
+Passes traffic to pods behind tcp-service:50077. __Uses no TLS__, even though `spec.TLS` has a matching host.
 This is because `tcp.noTLS` is set to true for this rule.